 Cryptic headlines generally don’t work in a B2B business blogging context.
 Make a promise instead.

 You don’t always need to start from scratch – you’ll save a load of time if you have a few ‘fallback’ headline formulas.
 There are many specialist copywriting blogs which will give you a list of proven headlines you can use.
-As an Easter egg, I’ve taken one from this article for this article’s headline – can you spot it?
+Have a look through this article for some inspiration for your post title.
+And if you’re stuck, tools like ChatGPT can be a great brainstorming partner, just make sure you provide plenty of context about your topic and audience so the suggestions are useful.

 Here’s mine so you can see my process in this article.